lifebu/rpg2k3-gb/README.md

 Gameboy system emulator written in C++.
 Custom toolchain is used to run the emulator in unmodified RPG Maker 2003 Software.
 To allow debugging and implementation in stages, other projects are needed.
 First a tool is used to load a Gameboy ROM and convert it into a special XML format.
 It can also generate files for running the emulator in a special RPGMaker-like runtime written in C++, an EasyRPG project, or an RPG Maker 2003 project.
 The Code for the actual emulator is compiled into XML by using a simple and custom C++ compiler.
 All of this can be controlled from a cental and easy to use Commandline interface (CLI).

 ## Current State
 The only tool currently being worked on is GB2RPG.
 It loads the Gameboy file and can read each byte from it.
-Additionally the map file generation works.
+Additionally the map file and maptree generation works.
+**Warning: The generation of the XML file is currently very inefficient and stores the entire file in Memory and can take up to 2 minutes.
+Therefore the tool can need up to 16GB RAM.
+This will be fixed soon.**
 This software is still very early in development.

 The other tools needed will be worked on in the following order: